-In 2016, there was one animal investigated as clinical suspect due to abnormal behaviour and tremor.
+In 2018, there were one investigated as clinical suspect due to abnormal behaviour and tremor.
 Improved methods for clinical examination to distinguish between real suspected BSE cases and cases with central nervous disease of other causes has probably resulted in few clinical suspected cases in later years.
 It is likely that animals with diseases related to the central nervous system have been examined either as fallen stock, emergency slaughtered animals or ante-mortem animals, and thus included in these categories.